 Understanding digital camera settings

-To understand the settings of a digital camera, users need to know how to use the five most essential components of a camera setting.
+For understanding digital camera settings, users need to know how to use the five most essential components of a camera setting.
 These components are a part of every modern camera, be it a mobile phone or a high-end DSLRs, and are designed to help users make decisions.

 For the most part of this article, we will tell you how to control them and achieve optimal settings.
 If you are bored with the same old uniform depth of field and exposure and want to move beyond the simplistic camera settings then read along.